ethanimproving/obsidian-timelines/README.md

 VIDEO BRIEF EXAMPLE: https://www.youtube.com/watch?v=_gtpZDXWcrM

-1. Add the `timeline` tag to the note, either in the YAML frontmatter or somewhere else (a note without a timeline tag is ignored when building a timeline).
+Add the `timeline` tag to the note, either in the YAML frontmatter (a note without a `timeline` tag is ignored when building a timeline).
-2. or a timeline HTML comment for static rendering.

 ### Using a Timeline code block for dynamic rendering